ForEvolve/forevolve.github.io/_posts/en/2018-01-15-a-beginner-guide-to-exceptions.md

 > **Side notes**
 >
-> Depending on the version of C# that you are using, ordering the catch blocks might be necessary; they might need to be ordered from the more precise to the less precise (for example, `catch (Exception)` should always be the last `catch` block, when you need it).
+> Depending on the version of C# that you are using, ordering the catch blocks might be necessary; they might need to be ordered from the more precise to the more general exception types.
+For example, `catch (Exception)` should always be the last `catch` block, when you need it; it is the more general exception of all.
 >
 > Also, the name of the variables might need to be different for each `catch` block.